Radiation Tolerance or Total Immunity?

 October 30, 2025

 For decades, designing electronics for space meant choosing between two extremes.
 Engineers could use radiation-hardened components that would survive high radiation exposure, although they would be more costly and slower to produce.
-Or they could rely on commercial-off-the-shelf electronics that delivered higher performance but little protection once they left Earth.
+Or they could rely on commercial-off-the-shelf (COTS) electronics that delivered higher performance but little protection once they left Earth.

 From Hardening to Tolerance